Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Some techniques of harmonic analysis

 \subsection{Dydadic cubes}

 In $\R^n$, the natural decomposition of the space into cubes of length $2^k$, $k \in \Z$ is a very powerful tool.
 It turns out that families of open sets satisfying similar properties to those of the dyadic cubes in the euclidean space can be constructed in a more general setting.
-See for example the third part of \cite{Christ90}.

-We will use the construction of such "dyadic cubes" given by E. Sawyer and R. L. Wheeden in \cite{SawyerWheeden92}.
-Though it remains true in a more general setting, for our purposes it can be stated as :
+We will use the construction of such "dyadic cubes" given by E. Sawyer and R. L. Wheeden in \cite{SawyerWheeden92} (though other such constructions, such as the one given in \cite{Christ90}, could also be used without major changes).
+Though it remains true in a more general setting, for our purposes it can be stated as: